dboland/minc/BUILD.md

 ## Stage 2: build a minimal system

 A minimal system consists of the kernel, the BSD libc library, the boot program, the shell and some utilities.
-These will be made by the new system itself.
+These will be built by the new system itself.
 To achieve this, you will need to unmount the /mingw directory.
 This is done by running the mount.sh script:

 	./mount.sh minc